 The Means Test is a 60 question document designed to determine, not only if you make too much to file Chapter 7, but what amount of your income is available for a Chapter 13 payment.
 In the Chapter 7 analysis, the test will determine if your income, less certain allowed expenses, is higher than the state median income for your household size.

-To be sure that you qualify to file under Chapter 7, schedule a free meeting with an attorney at My Bankruptcy Team.
+To be sure that you qualify to file under Chapter 7, schedule a free meeting with a Colorado Chapter 7 bankruptcy attorney at Moorhead Law Group.